Thewbi/IceStick_Lattice/pmod_bt2/README.md

 ## icepll

-tool that allows you to find configuration parameters for your PLL.
+A Tool that allows you to find configuration parameters for your PLL.

 Source code is here: https://raw.githubusercontent.com/YosysHQ/icestorm/master/icepll/icepll.cc